Audio power: Amplifiers

-As an amplifier's power output strongly influences its price, there is an incentive for manufacturers to exaggerate output power specs to increase sales.
+As an amplifier's power output strongly influences how much consumers are willing to pay for it, there is an incentive for manufacturers to exaggerate output power specs.
 Without regulations, imaginative approaches to advertising power ratings became so common that in 1975 the US Federal Trade Commission intervened in the market and required all amplifier manufacturers to use an engineering measurement (continuous average power) in addition to any other value they might cite.

 Loudspeakers

 For loudspeakers, there is also a thermal and a mechanical aspect to maximum power handling.